Need help developing your product? Get one of our free samples and start right away!

 There are three pillars of Sustainability: Environmental, Economic, and Social.
 They are all interconnected and need to be taken into account to make any decision.

-There is of utmost importance to maintaining ecosystems and natural habitats; no such activities are carried out that threaten the natural beings on Earth.
+Environmental Sustainability: There is of utmost importance to maintaining ecosystems and natural habitats; no such activities are carried out that threaten the natural beings on Earth.
 Another primary factor is the utilization and distribution of natural resources; they should be consumed at a rate that could be replaced.
 Environmental Sustainability is concerned with reducing carbon footprints, water usage, etc. It revolves around Environmental Protection, Resource Management, and Habitat Restoration and Preservation.

-This focuses on making equitable and fiscally sound decisions while considering the other aspects of Sustainability.
+Economic Sustainability: this focuses on making equitable and fiscally sound decisions while considering the other aspects of Sustainability.
 Instead of just focusing on profits, economic value is enhanced through long-term planning, smart growth, Research and Development investments, and cost savings.

-This pillar focuses on Universal human rights and necessities that should be attainable by all families.
+Social Sustainability: This pillar focuses on Universal human rights and necessities that should be attainable by all families.
 There should be aware of the importance of education, health, and other public services.
 All world citizens should be given equal opportunity and be brought together in healthy communities.

 Sustainability has many short-term and long-term benefits to every society.
 If we continue to make choices that cannot sustain our environment, we will be jeopardizing our Earth’s ecosystems.
 If harmful practices are carried on with no change in our habits, we will likely run out of fossil fuels, there will be a loss of biodiversity, and the atmosphere will be irretrievably damaged.
 Sustainable practices will result in Clean air and nontoxic atmospheric conditions, long-term growth of resources, good water quality, and cleanliness.BACK